ssnagin/ColdMirror/README.md

 Application will have such functions as:

-- Uploading files to cloud storages.
+- Uploading files to cloud storage.
 It can be everything: photos and videos, documents etc. I still don't know which services will be used, but Telegram Bookmarks, Google Drive and its Russian replacement Yandex Drive are in priority.
 - File encryption.
 How to prevent data leakage?
 Set a strong password.
 All files will be archived with LZMA2 algorythm and in safe untill the password is stolen.
 (LZMA2 gives a good files compression).
 According to this, it's possible to keep them **everywhere**
-- Loading existing data from storages.
+- Loading existing data from storage.

 Settings section:
 - Accounts